 Softshell

-On the far end of the spectrum are pants that feature full-on softshell constructions, such as the Dynafit Beast Hybrid and Roxy Rising High.
+On the far end of the spectrum are pants that feature full-on softshell constructions, such as the Roxy Rising High.
 Softshell fabrics are stretchy, air-permeable, and soft against the skin, which makes them great for high-output pursuits or (in the case of the Roxy) those who prize stylish, form-fitting designs.
 On the flipside, softshells absorb moisture much more readily than hardshells, which can cause them to grow heavy and less breathable (not to mention, some softshell designs do not come with a waterproof membrane).
 As a result, a softshell pant will fall short in wet weather, but they're still an intriguing choice for a lot of reasons.
-And designs like the Dynafit offer a nice mix of hardshell and softshell fabrics for ample weather protection, but we still don't recommend them for particularly soggy days out or resort use.
+And hybrid designs, like Black Diamond's Dawn Patrol (not included above), offer a nice mix of hardshell and softshell fabrics for ample weather protection, but we still don't recommend them for particularly soggy days out or resort use.

 Insulation and Warmth